aria2/aria2/README.rst

     If "name" key is present in .torrent file, filename is the value of "name" key.
 Otherwise, filename is the basename of .torrent file appended by ".file".
-For example, .torrent file is "test.torrrent", then filename is "test.torrent.file".
+For example, .torrent file is "test.torrent", then filename is "test.torrent.file".
 The
     directory to store the downloaded file can be specified by -d option.